clonegarden/Karu-Idle-JS-Game/README.md

-# Karu-Idle-JS-game
+# Karu - Indie 16bits

-This is a browser game, made using HTML, CSS and JavaScript.
+Karu-Idle-JS-game was a browser game, made using HTML, CSS and JavaScript.
+Here we are testing how to use it as the base structure to implement a full Nodejs, multiplayer cyberpunk Idle Clicker.

 ## How to play: